darktable-org/dtdocs/content/overview/workflow/export.md

 2. Select which images to export (if you are in the lighttable view), open the export module, set _target storage_ to "file on disk" and select a location to save your images -- by default, they will be exported to a "darktable_exported" directory within the directory that contains your Raw file(s).
 Choose a "file format" of JPEG and keep the default settings.

+3. If the exported collection's [image sequence](../../lighttable/digital-asset-management/sequence.md) is important (_e.g._, a slideshow or to merge photos into a document) and not reflected by file names, select appropriate "sort by" criteria and include `$(SEQUENCE)` in the export file name template.

-3. Click the "export" button to save your processed images in the selected location.
+4. Click the "export" button to save your processed images in the selected location.

 _**Note:** While JPEG is useful for most purposes, if you wish to perform further edits in a raster editor like GIMP or Krita, it is normally better to export in TIFF format._